How to Properly Manage Batteries

 OCRRA and Call2Recycle teamed-up to provide additional rechargeable battery recycling options to the community, while reducing operating costs.
 Learn more about this mutually beneficial partnership.

 Alkalines come in many different shapes and sizes.
-They are the typical household battery you would use in a remote control, radio, toy, smoke detector, etc. (AA, AAA, C, D, 6V, 9V, etc.) Some alkaline batteries look a lot like rechargeables and the only way to tell the difference is to read the label.
+Many typical household batteries you would use in a remote control, radio, toy, smoke detector, etc. are alkalines.
+(AA, AAA, C, D, 6V, 9V, etc.) Some alkaline batteries look a lot like rechargeables (including lithium-ions) and the only way to tell the difference is to read the label.

-Button batteries are small, flat, circular batteries often found in hearing aids, watches, calculators, etc. Don’t let their size fool you, they contain more heavy metals than most larger batteries, so it is very important to recycle them.
+Button and coin batteries are small, flat, circular batteries often found in hearing aids, watches, calculators, etc.

 Rechargeables are found in power tools, laptops, phones and other electronic equipment, etc. Also, some look like alkalines, but are rechargeable; check labels to determine if they are rechargeable.